theletterf/integrations/packages/cassandra/docs/README.md

    Visit the [Jolokia official download page](https://repo1.maven.org/maven2/org/jolokia/jolokia-jvm/) to obtain the latest version of the Jolokia JVM agent JAR file.
 Download the `jolokia-jvm-<jolokia_version>-agent.jar` file.

+   - The fireman and policeman arrived.
+The stewardess helped the salesman.
+The manpower is sufficient

-2. Copy the Jolokia Agent to Cassandra's Library Directory:
+3. Copy the Jolokia Agent to Cassandra's Library Directory:

    Copy the downloaded `jolokia-jvm-<jolokia_version>-agent.jar` file to the Cassandra library directory on the server where Cassandra is installed.